Welcome to The Year 3 Learning Page

 Our Learning - Terms 1 & 2

-Our Science Topic has been Rocks & Soils.
-We have learnt about the different types of rocks, where they can be found, how they form, their properties and how these can be tested.
-We have also learnt about how fossils are formed and we have begun to learn about what soil is and why not all soils are the same.
+Our Science Topic was Rocks & Soils.
+We learnt about the different types of rocks, where they can be found, how they form, their properties and how these can be tested.
+We also learnt about how fossils are formed, what soil is and why not all soils are the same.

-We have really enjoyed learning how Stone Age people lived and how they moved from being hunter gatherers and learnt how to cultivate crops.
-We have discovered how early man gradually began to develop their technology and tools and learnt how to work metal to begin the Bronze Age and later the Iron Age.
+We learnt about how Stone Age people lived and how they moved from being hunter gatherers to learning how to cultivate crops.
+We discovered how early man gradually began to develop their technology and tools and learnt how to work metal to begin the Bronze Age and later the Iron Age.
 We really enjoying our Stone Age workshop with Living Histories.

-We have been developing our skills in Hockey, Dance and Gymnastics.
+We developed our skills in Hockey, Dance and Gymnastics.

-After learning a little about the country of Spain and other parts of the world which speak Spanish, we began our language journey with greetings, introducing ourselves and giving information about ourselves, such as our age.
-We are now moving onto colours and animals.
+We learnt a little about the country of Spain and other parts of the world where Spanish is spoken.
+We then began our language journey with greetings, introducing ourselves and giving information about ourselves, such as our age.
+We then moved onto colours and animals.